Texas A&M vs. South Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Texas A&M and its opponents have gone over the current 44.5-point total in four of eight games (50%) this season.
+- Texas A&M's games this season have gone over 45 points four of eight times.

-- South Carolina's games have gone over 44.5 points in two opportunities this season.
+- South Carolina and its opponents have combined to score more than 45 points in two games this season.

-- The two teams combine to average 49.5 points per game, 5.0 more than the over/under in this contest.
+- The two teams combine to score 49.5 points per game, 4.5 more than the total in this contest.

-- This contest's total is 6.4 points more than the 38.1 these two squads combine to surrender per game this season.
+- These two squads combine to allow 38.1 points per game, 6.9 fewer than this contest's over/under.

-- Aggies games this season feature an average total of 51.9 points, a number 7.4 points higher than Saturday's over/under.
+- The average total in Aggies games this season is 51.9, 6.9 points above Saturday's over/under of 45.

-- The 44.5-point total for this game is 6.0 points below the 50.5 points per game average total in Gamecocks games this season.
+- The 45-point over/under for this game is 5.5 points below the 50.5 points per game average total in Gamecocks games this season.

 Texas A&M Stats and Trends

-- The Aggies have been favored by 20.5 points or more two times this season and have covered the spread in all of them.
+- This season, the Aggies have won ATS in each of their two games as a favorite of 21 points or more.

-- Texas A&M's games this year have hit the over on two of eight set point totals (25%).
+- Texas A&M's games this year have gone over the total in two out of eight opportunities (25%).

-- Texas A&M is 4-1 against the spread and 4-1 overall this season when the team puts up more than 21.7 points.
+- Texas A&M is 4-1 against the spread and 4-1 overall this season when the team notches more than 21.7 points.

-- In games that Texas A&M churns out more than 326.7 yards, the team is 4-0 against the spread and 4-0 overall.
+- In games that Texas A&M totals over 326.7 yards, the team is 4-0 against the spread and 4-0 overall.

-- This year, the Aggies have 11 turnovers, five fewer than the Gamecocks have takeaways (16).
+- The Aggies have turned the ball over 11 times this season, five fewer than the Gamecocks have forced (16).

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.